PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 #### Della

-Della is composed of 5 different Intel Xeon microarchitectures:
+Della is composed of three different Intel Xeon microarchitectures:

-+ Ivybridge (AVX)
-+ Haswell (AVX2)
 + Broadwell (AVX2)
 + Skylake (AVX-512)
 + Cascade Lake (AVX-512)

 The head node `della5` is Broadwell.
-If you compile a code on the head node it will not run on the Ivybridge nodes.
-Similarly, it will not take advantage of the AVX-512 instructions on the Skylake and Cascade Lake nodes unless you cross-compile (i.e., using `-xHost` with the Intel compiler will produce code for Broadwell).
+If you compile a code on the head node it will not take advantage of the AVX-512 instructions available on the Skylake and Cascade Lake nodes unless you add the appropriate flags (i.e., -xCORE-AVX2 -axCORE-AVX512).

 #### TigerCPU vs. TigerGPU